 - 77. Murray and French tested acrylic sheets used for photovoltaic applications in a diverging solar simulator at irradiance levels of up to 50 kW/m and found a 22% reduction in solar energy transmission after 10 years simulated laboratory exposure and 40% reduction after 25 years equivalent exposure.
 The acrylic material Murray and French analyzed is the same acrylic material used to manufacture IAS Solar Dish lenses.
 The reduced transmissivity would result in equivalent reduction in the power produced by the proposed IAS Solar Dish System. - 78.
 From the documents that I reviewed, I understand that the concept of the IAS Dish design shown in Figure 3 is to have the 4 circular concentrator lens assemblies located at the top of the tower track the sun so that the planes of the four circular lenses remain perpendicular to the incoming solar rays throughout the day.
 Each of the acrylic lenses refracts (bends) the incoming solar rays so that the focus of each lens assembly impinges on a receiver hanging from the stringers below the lens array. - 79.
 A typical dish receiver is designed to intercept the concentrated beam of solar energy (also called a "solar image") provided by the concentrator and transfer the absorbed solar energy to a circulating working fluid.
 To minimize thermal losses from the receiver, it must have as small an aperture as possible.
 To absorb the maximum amount of solar energy, the receiver aperture must be as large as needed to intercept the concentrated sunlight.
 This requires a tradeoff between the size of the solar image from the concentrated solar beam as possible to reduce thermal losses, it is a difficult and expensive for the solar concentrator to direct the solar energy to a single small area on the receiver. - 80.
-Because the IAS Solar Dish design has four circular Fresnel lens elements, it has unique challenges to accurately focus four highly concentrated solar images with stability on four receivers at the same time.
-Considering the path of a single incident beam of solar energy from its point of incidence on the outside surface of lens to the concentrated region on the receiver surface, some of the issues for the IAS Dish design are: - a) because the Fresnel lens is an approximation of a continuous lens, its ability to provide an accurate solar image depends on its design, how well it is manufactured, how precisely it is installed and held on the dish, and its cleanliness; - b) the lens assemblies must be rigidly supported in their mounting frames and the frames must also not deflect too much or the solar image will grow and not impact the receiver; - c) the two-axis tracking system must be very accurate to assure that the lens assemblies are properly oriented to the incoming solar radiation;
+Because the IAS Solar Dish design has four circular Fresnel lens elements, it has a unique challenge, i.e., to accurately focus four highly concentrated solar images with stability on four separate receivers at the same time.
+Considering the path of a single incident beam of solar energy from its point of incidence on the outside surface of lens to the concentrated region on the receiver surface, some of the issues for the IAS Dish design are: - a) because the Fresnel lens is an approximation of a continuous lens, its ability to provide an accurate solar image depends on its design, how well it is manufactured, how precisely it is installed and held on the dish, and its cleanliness;

-&lt;sup>17 Solar Radiation Durability of Materials, Components and Systems for Photovoltaics, M. P. Murray, and French, R. H, IEEE Conference, 978-1-4244-9965-6/11, June 2011, Case Western Reserve Univ., Cleveland, OH
+&lt;sup>16 Solar Radiation Durability of Materials, Components and Systems for Photovoltaics, M. P. Murray, and French, R. H, IEEE Conference, 978-1-4244-9965-6/11, June 2011, Case Western Reserve Univ., Cleveland, OH.